kaleidos-ventures/taiga-blog/content/2016-10-13_epics_research.md

 <small>In Spanish 'Sí' means 'Yes'</small>

-Most people thought they shouldn’t, even when our first impression had been the exact opposite (probably because everyone at Kaleidos thought it was more “logical” that they would).
+Most people thought they shouldn’t, even when our first impression had been the exact opposite (probably because everyone at [Kaleidos](https://kaleidos.net){target="_blank"} thought it was more “logical” that they would).

 In addition to the answers to these questions, the reasoning behind them revealed some subtle details (did the delete epic after splitting them? if they didn’t, why did they use them? who was responsible for managing epic?…).
 This gave us a very rich information and a pretty complete perspective about their usage.